 The Big Island is one of the most beautiful and diverse islands you will ever visit.
 It boasts 8 of 13 of the world’s climate zones, stunning beaches, waterfalls and rainforests inhabited by species found nowhere else on the planet.
 It is also home to a series of majestic volcanoes that are constantly changing the island’s landscape.

-We recommend that you devote a few days of your itinerary to seeking out both the active and non-active volcanic sites which make the Big Island such a wonder of nature.
+We recommend that you devote a few days of your itinerary to seeking out both the active and non-active volcanic sites that make the Big Island such a wonder of nature.
 This itinerary is meant primarily as a template.
-As tastes differ we encourage you to change it as much as you want to tailor your own perfect Hawaiian getaway.
+As tastes differ, we encourage you to change it as much as you want to tailor your own perfect Hawaiian getaway.

 We hope that you enjoy your time on the Big Island and ask that you help preserve this unique ecological and cultural gem by respecting local customs and paying heed to the golden proverb: “take nothing but memories, leave nothing but footprints.”

 - Day 2: Ocean views and adventures

 - Day 3: Volcano Village and the Hawaii Volcanoes National Park

 - Day 4: Red-hot lava!

 - Day 5: Hilo and waterfalls